OSU-HPCC/publications/README.md

 You will need a Linux command-line environment with `make` and `pdflatex` installed.
 Run `make main.pdf` to generate the list of publications in PDF format.
 For more information run `make help`.
 Once the document is generated, the list can be pasted into the website content-mangagement system.

 ### Adding New Publications
-To add a new publication to the list, download the Bibtex entry from the publisher's website and copy it into `pubs.bib`.
-Add the line `\nocite{<Bibtex-Entry ID>}` to the appropriate year file.
+To add a new publication to the list, download the Bibtex entry from the publisher's website and copy it into the year `.bib` file.
+Add the line `\nocite{<Bibtex-Entry ID>}` to the appropriate year `.tex` file.

 #### Example
 If the Bibtex entry is as follows: